Don Cooper

-Donald James Cooper (born January 15, 1956) is an American former professional baseball pitcher who spent his career in Major League Baseball (MLB) in parts of four seasons with the Minnesota Twins (1981–1982), Toronto Blue Jays (1983) and New York Yankees (1985).
-He was the pitching coach for the Chicago White Sox from July 22, 2002, until the end of the 2020 season.
-Under his tutelage, both Mark Buehrle and Philip Humber pitched perfect games (with the former also getting a no-hitter), Lucas Giolito pitched a no-hitter, and the White Sox won the 2005 World Series.
-On October 12, 2020, Cooper and the White Sox parted ways after 32 seasons with the organization at various levels.
+Donald James Cooper (January 15, 1956 – September 22, 2026) was an American professional baseball pitcher who spent his career in Major League Baseball (MLB) in parts of four seasons with the Minnesota Twins (1981–1982), Toronto Blue Jays (1983) and New York Yankees (1985).

+Cooper became the pitching coach for the Chicago White Sox from July 22, 2002.
+He and the White Sox won the 2005 World Series.
+At the end of the 2020 season, Cooper and the White Sox parted ways after 32 seasons with the organization at various levels.

 Early life

-Cooper attended Monsignor McClancy Memorial High School (class of 1974) and the New York Institute of Technology on a college baseball and basketball scholarship.
+Donald James Cooper was born in New York City on January 15, 1956.
+He attended Monsignor McClancy Memorial High School (class of 1974) and the New York Institute of Technology on a college baseball and basketball scholarship.